trilogy-group/ws-eng-conduit-ai-assessment/README.md

 # Conduit - AI Augmented Feature Development

 In this assessment, you will work on a realistic task that closely resembles issues you may face on the job.
 You will extend a full-stack TypeScript project.
 The project has a NestJS backend and an Angular frontend.
-Your task is to add a new feature using the AI tool.
+Your task is to add a new feature using an AI tool.
 The goal is to show your skills in building features and guiding the AI while keeping long-term code quality in mind.

 (Optional) You may watch this video to get an overview of the assessment: <TODO>